DvirUliel/Exercise-Git-Learning/README.md

 1. Open your terminal.
 2. Clone the repositories to your computer.
 3. Navigate to Your Local Repository Folder: "cd ./{your repositories folder name}".
-4. Open file in VScode and change the content.
+4. Open file (for example: README.md) in VScode and change the content.
 5. Use "git status" to see if changes not staged for commit.
 You will see (with red colored): modified:   README.md.
 6. Use "git add {your edited file}" to update what will be committed.
 7. Then, use "git status" again.
 You will see (with green colored): modified:   README.md.